Minnows blamed for algae-filled French, Spanish lakes

 "There are a cocktail of factors," said Didier Galop, head of research at the National Scientific Research Centre (CNRS) who specialises in the history and geography of the environment.

-The growing concentration of herds of cattle around these lakes means an increase of manure spewing nutrients into the water and make it a breeding ground for algae.
+The growing concentration of herds of cattle around these lakes means an increase of manure spewing nutrients into the water and makes it a breeding ground for algae.

-Others say higher temperatures due to global warming is exacerbating the problem.
+Others say higher temperatures due to global warming are exacerbating the problem.

 But some say the greening of the lakes is not necessarily alarming.